1 of 3

 On 26 September, CMO Penn Pharma celebrated the official opening of its £14 million high containment facility for oral solid dosage products in Tredegar, Wales, UK.
-Editor Elizabeth Valero spoke to Penn Pharma’s Chief Operations Officer Mark Dean-Netscher about the facility’s success since its operations began in March, its equipment and capabilities and the company’s long-term strategy.
+Editor Elizabeth Valero spoke to Penn Pharma’s COO Mark Dean-Netscher about the facility’s success since its operations began in March, its equipment and capabilities and the company’s long-term strategy.

 Penn Pharma’s impressive 1,394 m2 purpose-built facility is dedicated entirely to the development and manufacture of tablets and capsules containing highly potent compounds, with a design for manufacture to scale from 1 kg development batches up to 120 kg commercial scale batches.
 It provides containment down to an OEL of 0.01 µg per m3 and all equipment is either fully cleanable in place or can be washed offline.
 As Mark explained: “A lot of the big pharma companies are moving away from contract manufacturers that rely on PPE (personal protection equipment).”

 With over a million hours free of a reportable accident on site, Penn Pharma considers the safety of its staff to be paramount.
 So it comes as no surprise that safety has been central to the new facility design and equipment selection.
 There is no requirement for PPE during routine operations and all equipment has been independently tested to the latest ISPE guidelines using SMEPAC (Standardized Measurement of Equipment.
 Particulate Airborne Concentration.).